McRyeGuy/StockTrader/README.md

 Paypal: paypal.me/Kruegerryan

-Also if you need any help with setting this code up,
+Also if you need any help with setting this code up, use the issues tab and i'll answer your question ASAP.